Rajiv Gandhi: Early life and career

-Rajiv Gandhi was born in Bombay (Mumbai) on 20 August 1944 in British ruled India to anti-colonial Indian activists Indira and Feroze Gandhi.
+Rajiv Gandhi was born in Bombay (Mumbai) on 20 August 1944 in British-ruled India to anti-colonial Indian activists Indira and Feroze Gandhi.
 In 1951, Rajiv and his younger brother Sanjay were admitted to Shiv Niketan school, where the teachers said Gandhi was shy and introverted, and "greatly enjoyed painting and drawing".
 He then studied at the St. Columba's School, Delhi.
 Thereafter, he was admitted to the preparatory Welham Boys' School and then moved to The Doon School, Dehradun in 1954, where Sanjay joined him two years later.
 At Doon, Gandhi's senior was Mani Shankar Aiyar, who later became a prominent member in his inner circle.
 Gandhi was also educated at the Ecole d'Humanité, an international boarding school in Switzerland.
 He left the Doon School in 1961 with a second-class certificate, having performed well in his final subjects apart from a pass mark in chemistry.

 During Gandhi's final year at Doon, his mother and Albert D'Rozario, the scientific attaché at the Indian High Commission in London, arranged his application to Cambridge University.
-D'Rozario, who had been a college classmate of Gandhi's father Feroze, recommended that Gandhi should read engineering, and met with Mark Pryor, the Senior Tutor at Trinity College, Cambridge.
+D'Rozario, who had been a college classmate of Gandhi's father Feroze, recommended that Gandhi should study engineering, and met with Mark Pryor, the Senior Tutor at Trinity College, Cambridge.
 Pryor arranged for Gandhi's conditional admission to Trinity, contingent on his passing the Mechanical Sciences Qualifying (MSQ) Examination with acceptable marks.
 After studying for his A-Levels at the sixth form college of Davies, Laing & Dick in London, Gandhi sat the MSQ Examination in March 1962 but was unsuccessful.
 He passed on his second attempt in June, and was admitted to Trinity on 4 September 1962, joining the college in October.
 While at Trinity, he joined the Cambridge University Boat Club.